26 Types of Bats Found In Texas! (ID GUIDE)

 evening bat range map

-Look for Evening Bats roosting in structures, including tree cavities, under bark, in Spanish moss, and buildings.
-They eat a wide variety of insects, including beetles, moths, winged ants, and flies.
+Look for Evening Bats roosting in structures, including tree cavities, under bark, in Spanish moss, and in buildings.
+They eat various insects, including beetles, moths, winged ants, and flies.

 #7.
 Townsend’s Big-eared Bat